-The Company Secretaries are suitably qualified, competent and are members of a professional body.
+The Company Secretaries of the Company are qualified to act as Company Secretaries per Section 139A of the Companies Act, 1965.
 The Company Secretaries play an advisory role to the Board, in relation to the Group's constitution, Board's policies and procedures and compliance with the relevant regulatory requirements, codes, guidelines and legislations.